shaiyaan/sharpe-ratio/README.md

 # Sharpe Ratio Analysis

 Financial analysis comparing risk-adjusted returns of stocks using the Sharpe Ratio.
+Note: Certain proprietary sections of the code have been omitted or replaced with placeholders for confidentiality.
+The overall approach and architecture remain intact for understanding.

 ## Approach
 Calculated and analyzed Sharpe Ratios for different stocks to evaluate their risk-adjusted performance.
 Implemented data processing to handle financial time series data and calculate daily returns.
 Computed risk-free rates and excess returns to determine risk-adjusted performance.
 Created visualizations to compare stock performance and risk metrics.